 top of page

-If you're finding yourself elbow-deep in the snack cabinet at 9 PM (again)… you’re not alone.
+If you're finding yourself elbow-deep in the snack cabinet at 9 PM (again), you’re not alone.
 Many women, especially in their 40s, report intense evening hunger, sugar cravings, or a need to “graze” at night.

 But in Traditional Chinese Medicine (TCM), this isn’t just about willpower or habit — it’s your body’s way of communicating something deeper.

-Let’s explore the TCM lens on evening cravings, and what they might be telling you about your digestion, hormones, and energy.
+Let’s explore the TCM lens on evening cravings and what they might be telling you about your digestion, hormones, and energy.

-TCM Patterns Behind Evening Hunger
+TCM Patterns Behind Feeling Hungry at Night

 1. Spleen Qi Deficiency

-If your digestion is off — think bloating, fatigue, and craving sugar — your Spleen Qi (digestive energy) might be low.
+If your digestion is off, think bloating, fatigue, and craving sugar.
+Your Spleen Qi (digestive energy) might be low.

 ✨ The Spleen in TCM helps transform food into energy.
 When weak, your body looks for fast fuel — like carbs and sweets — especially in the evening.
+Thus, you'll feel hungry at night.

 Signs:

-• Bloating, loose stools
+• Bloating and loose stools

 • Brain fog and fatigue